 - Laser scanning process was developed in 1978 by Thomas and Christophe Cremer.
 Technological advancements included digital image reconstruction, 3D laser scanning, as well as fast and more precise imaging.
 However, this method also included certain drawbacks such as high sensitivity to vibration, no true color data, requires image artifacts from a coherent nature of laser and also requires periodic adjustments and trained users.

 - Confocal grid structured illumination (CGSI) was developed in 2009 by James Xu and Ken Lee.
-This technique eliminates periodic alignment, provides true color information without coherent artifacts in image, and offers a lower cost of ownership.
+This technique eliminates periodic alignment, provides true color information without coherent artifacts in the image and offers a lower cost of ownership.

 - 3D optical profilers developed by KLA are one step ahead of these technologies.
 They can determine surface roughness from Å to mm and measure step height, spanning from nm to mm.
 Although the Zdot™ technology is similar to confocal microscopy, it utilizes white light.
 This allows concurrent true-color imaging and sensitive height measurement.